alexis-moins/pm/README.md

 | `Leader + o` | `pm tmux open` | `bind-key o display-popup -E 'pm tmux open'` | Select an existing project to navigate to          |
 | `Leader + -` | `pm tmux new`  | `bind-key - display-popup -E 'pm tmux new'`  | Create a new project and create a new tmux session |

-You will be asked to add them to your tmux config when running `pm init` but you can also manually add them by running
+You can add them to your tmux config by running
 ```bash
 pm tmux keybindings >> ~/.tmux.conf
 ```